-Line 26b, Columns (c) and (d).
-The "amount involved" in a prohibited transaction means the greater of the amount of money and the fair market value of the other property given, or the amount of money and the fair market value of the other property received.
-However, for services described in sections 4975(d)(2) and (10), the "amount involved" only applies to excess compensation.
+Line 25b, Columns (d) and (e).
+The "amount involved" in a prohibited transaction means the greater of the amount of money and the fair market value (FMV) of the other property given, or the amount of money and the FMV of the other property received.
+However, for services described in sections 4975(d)(2) and (10), the amount involved only applies to excess compensation.
 Fair market value must be determined as of the date on which the prohibited transaction occurs.
-If the use of money or other property is involved, the amount involved is the greater of the amount paid for the use or the fair market value of the use for the period for which the money or other property is used.
-In addition, transactions involving the use of money or other property will be treated as giving rise to a prohibited transaction occurring on the date of the actual transaction plus a new prohibited transaction on the first day of each succeeding tax year or portion of a succeeding tax year which is within the "taxable period."
-The taxable period is the period of time beginning with the date of the prohibited transaction and ending with the earliest of: (a) the date correction is completed, (b) the date of the mailing of a notice of deficiency, or (c) the date on which the tax under section 4975(a) is assessed.
-See the instruction for line 27 for the definition of "correction."
+If the use of money or other property is involved, the amount involved is the greater of the amount paid for the use or the FMV of the use for the period for which the money or other property is used.
+In addition, transactions involving the use of money or other property will be treated as giving rise to a prohibited transaction occurring on the date of the actual transaction plus a new prohibited transaction on the first day of each succeeding tax year or portion of a succeeding tax year which is within the taxable period.
+The "taxable period" is the period of time beginning with the date of the prohibited transaction and ending with the earliest of:

+- 1. The date correction is completed. - 2.
+The date of the mailing of a notice of deficiency, or - 3.
+The date on which the tax under section 4975(a) is assessed.